 While it’s possible to remove your acrylic nails with hot water, Kandalec recommends skipping this method entirely.
 It will take significantly longer than using acetone and if the water is too hot, you could end up burning yourself.
 Plus, if the acrylics don’t soften enough in the hot water, removing them will damage your natural nails.

 “The worst mistake is when people get impatient and just yank the acrylic off,” says Alcedo.
 The “soak and roll” process isn’t a hard one but it does require quite a bit of time.
 So put on your favorite TV series, take your time, and whatever you do, don’t scrape too hard or yank off the acrylic.
 These are the top two culprits to weak and flimsy nails post-removal, as it takes off layers of your natural nails.

 How Should You Care for Your Nails After Taking Off Your Acrylics?

 After removing your acrylics, it’s likely that your nails will feel worn out after.
-Alcedo says the best way to care for your natural nails post-acrylic removal is by cutting them down to avoid inevitable tearing and breaking, and then applying a nail hardener every day, like the Essie Treat Love & Color Gloss Fit.
-Other tips she recommends are eating calcium-rich foods and moisturizing, moisturizing, moisturizing with cuticle oil, like the Above Sunset Cuticle Oil from her brand.
+Alcedo says the best way to care for your natural nails post-acrylic removal is by cutting them down to avoid inevitable tearing and breaking, and then applying a nail hardener every day, like the Essie Hard to Resist Nail Strengthener Treatment.
+Available in shades of translucent pink and purple, it uses nail bonding technology to help build stronger, less brittle nails.
+Other tips Alcedo recommends are eating calcium-rich foods and moisturizing, moisturizing, moisturizing with cuticle oil.